-Cilta-cel, characterized as a cell therapy, might be associated with a different adverse event profile under real world conditions than previously known from clinical trials.
-There is a particular concern for gene therapies for potential delayed adverse events including subsequent malignancies that may not be readily observed in clinical development trials.
+Cilta-cel, characterized as a cell therapy, might be associated with a different adverse event (AE) profile under real world conditions than previously known from clinical trials.
+There is a particular concern for gene therapies for potential delayed adverse events including but not limited to second primary malignancies that may not be readily observed in clinical development trials.
 This study is a prospective, non-interventional post-authorization safety study (PASS) to provide long-term, up to 15 years, follow-up for multiple myeloma patients exposed to cilta-cel commercial product in a post-authorization setting per the health authority approved product information in the respective country/region, to fulfil the requirement set out by health authorities and provide additional data to evaluate the potential short- and long-term safety profile of cilta-cel under real world conditions.